 That is not all that Kruger had to say, though.
 She followed up in November when she staged a series of “live performances,” obvious plays on everything that is Supreme.
 One of four Kruger works scattered across New York City was a pop up shop, entitled, “Untitled (The Drop),” a reference to Supreme’s model of selling products by way of weekly drops of merchandise – which spawn lines outside of its New York shops, and cause buying frenzies on re-sale sites.

 “The most Insta-famous is Untitled (Skate), a skate park on the Lower East Side plastered with Kruger’s work.
 There’s also a billboard near the High Line, Untitled (Know, Believe, Forget), and a school bus with slogans that range from idioms about war to “OMG, TMI” on its back door.
 (The MTA is also dispensing Kruger-printed MetroCards at certain locations, although this is not technically part of the Performa series.),” wrote Vogue’s Steff Yotka at the time.
 You may recall that Supreme released MTA cards last year, as well.

 The pop up, itself, was complete with everything from $40 t-shirts and $70 hoodies (the profits from which were donated to charity) to the most buzz-worthy item: Skate decks emblazoned with the word “JERK,” yet another poke at Supreme.

 As for whether Kruger is still (jokingly) waiting for Supreme – complete with a newly-pocketed $500 million investment from the Carlye Group and a ton of high fashion buzz following its collaboration with Louis Vuitton – to file an infringement suit against her, it is unlikely.
-She is the original, after all, even if – in 2018 – arguably more people associate the white Futura font against a red box with Supreme.
+She is the original, after all, even if – in 2018 – streetwear aficionados associate the white Futura font against a red box more with Supreme.